-The Committee recommended, and the Board approved, base salary adjustments for the following Named Executive Officer for Transition Year Ended 2022: a 7.5% increase for Ms. Whalen, based on the Committee's review of market data for executives with similar responsibilities.
+The Committee recommended, and the Board approved, base salary adjustments for the following Named Executive Officers for 2023: (i) an 8% increase for Mr. Corbett, (ii) a 19% increase for Mr. Stavley and (iii) a 5% increase for Ms. Whalen, in each case, based on the Committee's review of market data for executives with similar responsibilities and, in the case of Messrs.
+Corbett and Stavley, their appointments during 2023 to Chief Operating Officer positions overseeing the government services line of service and the offshore energy line of service, respectively, of the Company.